DS4200-Sec2-F22/ic-01-wallacejef/README.md

 1. In the browser, create a GitHub Page for your GitHub repo.

-1. Locally, edit this file to add the link to your GitHub Page **HERE**.
+1. Locally, edit this file to add the link to your GitHub Page **https://ds4200-sec2-f22.github.io/ic-01-wallacejef/**.
 Save.

 1. Push your change to GitHub.
 If you open GitHub in the browser, you will see your updated version of this file.